SSheldon/ssheldon.github.com/_drafts/interoperating-between-objective-c-and-rust.markdown

 # A safe Rust interface

-Now that we've got a struct for representing our NSString, we can implement some methods on it.
+Now that we've got a struct for representing our `NSString`, we can implement some methods on it.
 For example, we can wrap the [`UTF8String`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSString_Class/#//apple_ref/occ/instp/NSString/UTF8String) method using idiomatic Rust types: